Bears zap the Patriots, beat New England 33-14 on Monday Night Football

 Fields and the Bears offense didn’t flinch though, as Chicago would score on four straight possessions across the second and third quarter to take back and extend their lead.

-Next, Fields led a 4 minute, 10 second drive, capped by a 25-yard touchdown to Herbert on a screen pass with 1:54 to go in the half.
+That first possession resulted in Fields leading a 4 minute, 10 second drive, capped by a 25-yard touchdown to Herbert on a screen pass with 1:54 to go in the half.

 A Zappe fumble recovered by Bears defensive lineman Justin Jones 22 seconds later opened the door for Santos’s second field goal of the game — a 23-yard chip shot to end the half — and give Chicago a 6-point lead, 20-14.